A Guide to Code Audits

 • After Security Breaches

-• Before Integrating with Third Parties
+• Before Integrating with Third-Party Software

-• Before Consolidating
+• Before Mergers and Acquisitions

 The project’s nature, codebase size and available resources will affect how frequently you conduct code audits.
 Balancing attentiveness and efficiency will ensure optimal use of time and resources.